erikh/saturn/README.md

 [Here](https://asciinema.org/a/XkRCXcgucQCRYassutGLMlWqq) is a demo of it in action.

-Now in pre-release, Saturn is also now providing a TUI as a separate program;
+Saturn is also now providing a TUI as a separate program since release v0.2.0;
 `sui` will present a calendar in a terminal window and allow you to interact with it in similar ways to `saturn`.
 See below for the list of commands.